Printing in Tamil language

 The introduction and early development of printing in South India is attributed to missionary propaganda and the endeavours of the British East India Company.
 Among the pioneers in this arena, maximum attention is claimed by the Jesuit missionaries, followed by the Protestant Fathers and Hindu Pandits.
 Once the immigrants realized the importance of the local language, they began to disseminate their religious teachings through that medium, in effect ushering in the vernacular print culture in India.
-The first Tamil booklet was printed in 1554 (11 February) in Lisbon - Cartilha em lingoa Tamul e Portugues in Romanized Tamil script by Vincente de Nazareth, Jorge Carvalho and Thoma da Cruz, all from the Paravar community of Tuticorin.
+The first Tamil booklet was printed in 1554 (11 February) in Lisbon - Cartilha em lingoa Tamul e Portugues in Romanized Tamil script by Vincente de Nazareth, Jorge Carvalho and Thoma da Cruz, all from the Paravar community of Tuticorin; making Tamil the first Indian language to be printed.

 These developments took place at a time when other locations such as Madurai were still confined to the use of copper plates and stone inscriptions.
 This book was printed earlier than the first printed and dated books of Russia (1563), Africa (1624) and Greece (1821).